 What the hell?
 Google.
 Google.
 I need you immediately!

 As I looked all of this up, the kernel of a blog post was born…what else was hidden in plain view in the UK’s capital city?
-It seems that actually there’s quite a lot…I found 15 more hidden London secrets that I then went to check out – chances are you’ve walked past more than one of them without realising it was even there.
+It seems that actually there’s quite a lot…I found more than 20 other hidden London sights – chances are you’ve walked past more than one of them without realising it was even there.

 As you’d suspect about something I’m describing as a part of hidden London, the singing lift isn’t marked with a sign saying ‘Absolutely Fantastic Fun to be Had Here’ or anything, it just looks like a normal glass lift, so, to save you going up and down all day waiting for music in the non-fun lifts, here’s how to find it.